LouisMazel/maz-ui/apps/docs/src/components/maz-date-picker.md

 ## Internationalization

-MazDatePicker supports full internationalization. **By default, it uses the locale from the MazTranslations plugin**, but you can override it:
+MazDatePicker supports full internationalization. **By default, it uses the locale from the [MazUiTranslations](../guide/translations.md) plugin**, but you can override it:

 <ComponentDemo>
   <div class="maz-grid maz-grid-cols-1 mob-l:maz-grid-cols-2 maz-gap-4">